Game Boy Camera calibration

 if you can see this screen, you're doing it wrong

 Now that you’ve installed the save file, you can calibrate the camera.
 Go ahead and mess around with it if you want, this is the last time you’ll be seeing it for a while.
 When you’re done, reload the save file into the camera and find the darkest room in your house.
 When I did it, I went into my pantry.
-Don’t just cover the lens with your finger.
-It’ll screw the process up.
+Don’t simply cover the lens with your finger.
+That doesn't work.

-This is a comparison of what the camera will look like depending on calibration.
-There's a difference for sure, but I didn't bother trying to figure out what kind of lasting effects a bad calibration will have.
-I know without a doubt that once my SRAM battery died on my first camera, it was pretty much useless after that until I recalibrated it nearly two decades later.
+This is a comparison of what the camera will output depending on calibration.
+I know without a doubt that once my SRAM battery died on my first camera, it was pretty much useless until I recalibrated it nearly two decades later.
 It didn't matter whether or not the camera was able to still save, the photos it took were all much worse than usual.
+If your SRAM is ever wiped, you'll need to either recalibrate your camera.